jplevyak/ic-certified-blockchain/README.md

 ### Backup and Remove Old Blocks

 In some use cases it may be desirable to backup and remove old blocks from the canister smart contract.
-A controller principal with `admin` authoriation should remove all user permissions to prevent updates to the blockchain, `get_block` all the blocks and back them up, then deploy with `mode=reinstall` to wipe stable memory and (optionally) pass in the final block's hash (the result of `last_hash()`) as a 64-character hex value: `dfx deploy --argument '(opt "AABB...")'`.
+A controller principal with `Admin` authoriation should remove all user permissions to prevent updates to the blockchain, `get_block` all the blocks and back them up, then deploy with `mode=reinstall` to wipe stable memory and (optionally) pass in the final block's hash (the result of `last_hash()`) as a 64-character hex value: `dfx deploy --argument '(opt "AABB...")'`.

 ## Development